-- D. CHANGE OF APPOINTED MEDIATOR.
-Parties who fail to select a mediator within the time set out in the Clerk's order and then desire a substitution after the Clerk has appointed a mediator, shall obtain the approval of the Clerk for the substitution.
-If the Clerk approves the substitution, the parties shall pay the Clerk's original appointee the \$125 one time, per case administrative fee provided for in Rule 7.B. unless the Clerk determines that to do so would be unnecessary or inequitable. - E. INDIGENT CASES.
+D. CHANGE OF APPOINTED MEDIATOR.
+Parties who fail to select a certified mediator within the time set out in the

+Clerk's order and then desire a substitution after the Clerk has appointed a certified mediator, shall obtain the approval of the Clerk for the substitution.
+The Clerk may approve the substitution only upon proof of payment to the Clerk's original appointee the \$125 \$150 one time, per case administrative fee, any other amount due and owing for mediation services pursuant to Rule 7.B., and any postponement fee due and owing pursuant to Rule 7.F., unless the Clerk determines that payment of the fees would be unnecessary or inequitable.

+E. INDIGENT CASES.
 No person ordered to attend a mediation found to be indigent by the Clerk for the purposes of these rules shall be required to pay a share of the mediator's fee.
 Any person ordered by the Clerk of Superior Court to attend may move the Clerk for a finding of indigence and to be relieved of that person's obligation to pay a share of the mediator's fee.
 The motion shall be heard subsequent to the completion of the mediation or, if the parties do not settle their matter, subsequent to its conclusion.
 In ruling upon such motions, the Clerk shall apply the criteria enumerated in G.S.
 1-110(a), but shall take into consideration the outcome of the matter and whether a decision was rendered in the movant's favor.
 The Clerk shall enter an order granting or denying the person's request.
-Any mediator conducting a mediation pursuant to these rules shall waive the payment of fees from persons found by the court to be indigent.
+Any mediator conducting a mediation pursuant to these rules shall waive the payment of fees from persons found by the Court to be indigent.